i-awan/eks_cluster/README.md

 ```

-This setup assumes your IAM role OpsUser is already federated with the EKS cluster via aws-auth ConfigMap.
+This setup assumes IAM role OpsUser is already federated with the EKS cluster via aws-auth ConfigMap.

 The connection is made via the annotation of the service account being used as follows: